 Teams complete their work in many environments.
-The environment, the external forces that exist within a workplace, may favor a particular type of work or policy or it may make a kind of work more challenging.
+The external forces within a workplace may favor a particular type of work or policy, or it may make a kind of work more challenging.

-Top managers of an organization have to recognize environmental differences in teams work.
+Top managers of an organization have to recognize environmental differences in the team’s work.
 When a management team attributes “good” or “bad” work to the team without taking in the environment, the attribution eventually becomes self-fulfilling.

 Attributions are potent within organizations; they can sustain both cooperation & resistance spirals

-Once a team is labeled (or self-identifies) as either “good” or “bad” it is tough to change how people perceive them.
-Interestingly “good” teams seem to get reinforced by getting more interesting work, therefore reinforcing the “good” team label where managers see this team as being more competent.
+Once a team is labeled (or self-identifies) as either “good” or “bad,” it is tough to change how people perceive them.
+Interestingly “good” teams seem to get reinforced by more interesting work, reinforcing the “good” team label where managers see this team as more competent.
 “Bad” teams receive little recognition & may be given the less desirable work – because managers see the “bad” as less competent.
-Eventually, team members accept or the environment creates confirmation bias that these labels are valid.
+Eventually, team members accept, or the environment creates confirmation bias that these labels are valid.

 A Cooperation or Resistance Spiral can be hard to break once established & reinforced.

 What actions can managers take to move a perceived “bad” team to “good”?